Euro zone bond yields edge higher with eyes on ECB policy, gilts in focus

 By Samuel Indyk

-LONDON, Oct 18 (Reuters) - Euro zone bond yields were edging back towards multi-year highs on Tuesday with investors focused on central bank policy, while eyes were on Britain's gilt market after reports the Bank of England (BoE) could delay the start of quantitative tightening.
+LONDON, Oct 18 (Reuters) - Euro zone bond yields were heading back towards multi-year highs on Tuesday with investors focused on European Central Bank (ECB) policy, while the Bank of England (BoE) said a report that it could delay the start of quantitative tightening was inaccurate.

-The Financial Times reported the BoE was likely to delay the sale of billions of pounds of government bonds to encourage greater stability in gilt markets.
+The BoE on Tuesday said it had not decided to delay again the start of its sales of government bonds, known as quantitative tightening (QT), after the Financial Times reported that another postponement was likely.

-The central bank had previously delayed the start of quantitative tightening from Oct.
+The central bank had previously delayed the start of QT from Oct.
 6 until later this month due to the turmoil in the gilt market after the government's "mini-budget".

-"If confirmed, the Financial Times report that the BoE will delay active Gilt sales would compound the good news from the fiscal U-turn," ING strategists led by Antoine Bouvet said in a research note, referring to Monday's announcement by Britain's new finance minister to scrap almost all of the mini budget.
+"Even before the Bank of England announcement European rates were higher across the board," said Joann Spadigam, rates strategist at NatWest Markets, adding that comments from ECB policy makers over the last week have been quite hawkish.

+"But, since the BoE announcement, there's been a bigger move that's been UK led once again," Spadigam added.

-Germany's 10-year yield, the benchmark for the euro area, was last up 3 basis points (bps) to 2.304%, after dropping nine bps on Monday.
+Germany's 10-year yield, the benchmark for the euro area, was last up 5.5 basis points (bps) to 2.323%, after a fall of nine bps on Monday.
 DE10YT=RR

 It reached an 11-year high of 2.423% last Wednesday.

-Eyes were also on the European Central Bank (ECB), with rate setters Isabel Schnabel, Joachim Nagel and Gabriel Makhlouf all scheduled to speak on Tuesday, two days before ECB policymakers enter their quiet period before their October meeting.
+Eyes were on the ECB, with rate setters Isabel Schnabel, Joachim Nagel and Gabriel Makhlouf all scheduled to speak on Tuesday, two days before the bank's policymakers enter their quiet period before their October meeting.

 Money markets are almost fully pricing in a 75 bp interest rate increase at the Oct.
 27 meeting, according to data from Refinitiv.